Lonza Discussion Panel

 Bringing It All Together – From Early Technology Evaluations to Commercial Approval

 In partnership with

 There is more than meets the eye with cell therapy manufacturing than just scalability.
-Please join us as we discuss the lessons learned from early technology evaluations to the commercial approval of immunotherapies.
+Please listen to our discussion on the lessons learned from early technology evaluations to the commercial approval of immunotherapies.

 Cellular immunotherapies (cell therapies) have opened new curative options for patients fighting various forms of cancer.
 The FDA approvals of Kymriah (Novartis) and Yescarta (Gilead) indicate a maturity in the development of commercial oncology therapeutics.
 This view was further bolstered by the recent FDA approval of Kite’s Tecartus and approvals will likely be granted for multiple cell therapies targeting multiple myeloma.
 Concurrently, cell therapy development targeting solid tumors has exploded.